Muxelchen/Roomies/docs/PROJECT_SUMMARY.md

 - **Production Readiness** with complete documentation and compliance
 - **Scalability** with optimized performance and architecture

-**HouseHero is ready for App Store submission and immediate deployment!** 🚀✨
+**Roomies is ready for App Store submission and immediate deployment!** 🚀✨

 ---

-**HouseHero Team** - Making household management fun, secure, and efficient! 🏠✨
+**Roomies Team** - Making household management fun, animated, and delightfully "not boring"! 🏠✨🎮

 *Last Updated: December 19, 2024*